skip navigation

 Read more about how to process a Motion to Appeal, including a sample script, in Keep the chair in line using Appeal at Jurassic Parliament

 It bears repeating that Point of Order and Appeal are the heart of our democracy.
-Learn to use these vital tools from Robert’s Rules of Order and ensure that the group is the final authority.
+Learn to use these vital tools from Robert’s Rules of Order and ensure that the group, not the meeting chair, is the final authority.

 MRSC is a private nonprofit organization serving local governments in Washington State.
 Eligible government agencies in Washington State may use our free, one-on-one Ask MRSC service to get answers to legal, policy, or financial questions.